DMS Migration (Hybrid-Cloud)

 The migration uses a Strangler Fig pattern: each document carries a

-are background-migrated in batches; the flag flips per document as it moves.
+the flag flips per document as it moves.

 Trade-offs (ADRs)